kk-spartans/scholars-cup/05 - If At First You Fall, Try, Try Again/03 - Is rebuilding a ruin preservation or reinvention/03 - Is rebuilding a ruin preservation or reinvention.md

 from "05 - If At First You Fall, Try, Try Again/03 - Is rebuilding a ruin preservation or reinvention" where file.name != "03 - Is rebuilding a ruin preservation or reinvention"
 ```

+In my opinion, it depends.
+If the old building was completly destr